- A-G Requirements

 College & Career Readiness (CCR)

 The CCR Academy time is dedicated to College and Career Readiness for all Tillers.
-For 40 minutes, twice a month, students will have the opportunity to explore their post Tustin High School plans.
-During this time, students will learn college and career based curriculum using our Naviance Student Program.
+For 35 minutes, every Wednesday, students will have the opportunity to explore their post Tustin High School plans.
+During this time, students will learn college and career based curriculum.